A Guide to Printing vs. CNC Machining

 CNC machining has fewer disadvantages.
 Due to its subtractive nature, CNC machining produces more waste during the manufacturing process.
 In some instances, it is also less cost-effective, with higher setup costs for small-quantity production runs.

-When to Choose CNC Machining or 3D Printing
+When to Choose CNC Machining or Additive Manufacturing

 The demands of your project are essential to determining whether CNC machining or 3D printing is the correct method to manufacture your specifications.
 While both processes offer significant advantages, one may provide more applicable benefits.
 Deciding between 3D printing and CNC machining to produce your components may explore these factors: